mkijowski/aircamp19/Linux_Cheatsheet.md

 #### File System commands
 A critical part of all operating systems is the file system.
 The file system stores all of the data on a computer in files in folders.
-While you may be more familiar with the Microsoft Windows graphical way of moving around in a file system, cyber security experts prefer the command line because of the immense power it gives them once they become accustomed to it.

-That being said it takes some time to get used to moving around via the command line.
-These commands will help you navigate the file system:
+It takes some time Getting used to moving around a file system via the command line so we have put together these basic commands to help you navigate the file system:
 * `ls` - list files and folders in current directory
 * `ls -l` - list files and folders in current directory and show their permissions, size, ownership, etc.